 This association of fire with Irithyll’s holy knights predates the Pontiff, but their use of it says much about their collaboration with Sulyvahn.
 What better way to entice holy warriors to your cause than to give them access to the fire they so revere, specifically one that never goes out?
 Would they not drool at the thought of actually wielding such a fantastical flame previously existing only in their wildest dreams?
 Apparently yes, as the witches gladly hoist up the fire while leading processions patrolling the city streets.
 Furthermore, the description for the Immolation Tinder affirms their affinity for it, noting the irony of holy knights being quickly captivated by a fire of sin.
 They were so enthralled by the Pontiff’s gift that they were willing to use sorcery, a practice frowned upon in holy circles.
 But if their chief god was a sorcerer, why not them?
 In many ways, Gwyndolin’s idiosyncrasies created openings for Sulyvahn to exploit.

 But with these holy knights swayed by this power, the new Pontiff could have them use it to exterminate his enemies.
-The term kakei (火刑) used for the fire witches’ weapon and themselves refers specifically to execution by fire, namely burning at the stake.
+The term kakei (火刑) used for the fire witches’ weapon and themselves refers specifically to execution by fire, normally burning at the stake.
 The Pontiff Knights were to act as his ever-observing eyes and then his blades, a secret police dedicated to rooting out the slightest hint of treachery from within.
 This organization would have been quite useful for the initial purge of dissidents during the coup, but their continued existence proves that the Pontiff ruled more like a dictator than a man of the cloth.
 Anyone that might question Sulyvahn’s narrative or his title’s legitimacy were likely punished with death.
 Of course, this also implies that the Pontiff Knights had impunity.
 Who was to question the judgment of a holy knight that an otherwise law-abiding citizen was secretly a heretic plotting against the state?
 What stopped them from arresting, torturing, and executing innocents at their whimsy?
 Corruption is endemic to any institution, but it would certainly find no resistance among the Pontiff’s knights.

 It is both a sorcery staff and a weapon, always clad in fire, and never burns out.